joncatchy/sample-image-skills/amazon-rekognition-labels-detection/README.md

 Next, follow our guide on configuring Serverless for AWS, or any of the guides on serverless.com to allow deploying to your favorite serverless provider.

 ## Deploying
-Clone this repo and change directory into the amazon-label-skill folder
+Clone this repo and change directory into the amazon-rekognition-labels-detection folder

 `git clone https://github.com/box-community/sample-document-skills`
-`cd amazon-label-skill`
+`cd amazon-rekognition-labels-detection`

 Deploy to AWS using serverless
 `serverless deploy -v`